piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 Current gotchas:
 * Updating the stack will not update the web app installed on EC2.
 You will need to terminate the EC2 instances in the ASG, allowing the ASG to launch new ones.
-* if you destroy the stack, you will need to manually remove the created WAF WebACL.
-Since a CloudFront WAF WebACL must be deployed in us-east-1, regardless of the region of the CDK stack, I had to create a custom resource to deploy it.
-The custom resource for the moment does not remove the WebACL resource automatically.
-Similary, if you update the WAF configuration in CDK, it wont be reflected in a new CDK deploy, for the same reasons.
+*  Since a CloudFront WAF WebACL must be deployed in us-east-1, regardless of the region of the CDK stack, I had to create a custom resource to deploy it.
+If you update the WAF configuration in CDK, it wont be reflected in a new CDK deploy, for the same reasons.

 # Architecture